 Almost 30% of the Queenstown Lakes labour force worked in the hospitality industry in 2013, compared with 6.9% nationally, and 6.4% in arts and recreation, compared with 1.9% nationally.

 In Dunedin, dominated by the university with its medical school, the education and health sectors accounted for almost 30% of the labour force, compared with 20% nationally.

-The Otago Expansion League (set up as the Dunedin Expansion League in 1911, but changing its name in 1915) was active through the 1920s.
-It drew attention to the tourist potential of the province, including Fiordland and Milford Sound, which they saw as part of Dunedin's hinterland.
+The Otago Expansion League (set up as the Dunedin Expansion League in 1911, it changed its name in 1915) was active through the 1920s.
+It drew attention to the tourist potential of the province, and of Fiordland and Milford Sound, which they saw as part of Dunedin's hinterland.